kennethy/notes-ddia/README.md

 **Evolvability: Making Change Easy**

 System requirements are constantly changing. *Evolvability*, or how easily a system can be modified, is closely linked to its simplicity and its abstractions.

+## Chapter 2 - Data Models and Query Languages

+Most applications are built by layering multiple data models.
+From application level data structures, database level representations (JSON/XML/Graph/Relational), bytes in memory, and finally bytes in terms of electrical currents, and etc. Each layer hides the complexity below it.

+### Relational Model Versus Document Model

+In the relational model, data is organized into *relations/tables*, and each relation is an unordered collection *tuples/rows.* Its roots lie in *transaction processing* (records entry) and *batch processing (reporting).* Its goal was to hide the implementation detail behind a cleaner interface.

+**The Birth of NoSQL**

+Not Only SQL (NoSQL) is driven by:
+- specialized query operations that are not well supported by the relational model
+- desire for a more dynamic and expressive data model

+**The Object-Relational Mismatch**

+Most applications are done in object-oriented programming.
+It often requires a translation layer between the objects in the application code and the database model of tables, rows, and columns. (also known as *impedance mismatch.*)

+Object-relational mapping (ORM) frameworks reduce the amount of boilerplate but they can't completely hide the differences between the two models.

+Locality is an optimization strategy that group data that are likely to be used together.
+JSON, for instance, has better locality than typical multi-table schema.

+**Many-to-One and Many-to-Many Relationships**

+Reference data by ID to eliminate duplications.
+Removing duplicated information is the key behind database *normalization.*

+### Relational Versus Document Database Today

+Document data model provides schema flexibility, and models applications better, whereas relationship model provides better support for joins, and many-to-one and many-to-many relationships.

+**Which data model leads to simpler application code?**

+*Shredding* (splitting data into tables in the relational model) can often be cumbersome.
+Use document model if the application has a document-like structure (i.e. a tree of one-to-many relationships, and the tree is loaded at once).

+Document model have tradeoffs.
+For example, nested item can only be referenced through access like, like "the second item in the list of positions for user 251."

+**Schema flexibility in the document model**

+There are no guarantees on what fields the documents may contain when arbitrary keys and values can be stored.

+**Schema-on-read**: the structure of the data is implicit, and only interpreted when the data is read.

+**Schema-on-write:** schema is explicit and the database ensures all written data conforms to it.